Asda

 Besides its core supermarkets, the company also acts as a white label payment card provider offering assistance for insurance and payment services under the Asda Money brand and also has a mobile virtual network operator.

-In February 2021, the Issa brothers and TDR Capital acquired Asda.
-Walmart retains "an equity investment" in Asda, a seat on the board and "an ongoing commercial relationship".
+In February 2021, the Issa brothers and TDR Capital acquired Asda, with Walmart retaining "an equity investment" in Asda, a seat on the board and "an ongoing commercial relationship".
 The deal came after an acquisition by Sainsbury's was rejected by the Competition and Markets Authority.
+As of March 2025 the company is majority-owned by TDR Capital after buying Zuber Issa's 22.5 per cent holding; Mohsin Issa retained a 22.5% stake but discontinued running the company in September 2024.

 History

 Early years

-The Asquith family were butchers based in Knottingley, Wakefield, West Yorkshire.
-In the 1920s, they expanded their business to seven butchers shops in the area.
+The Asquith family were butchers based in Knottingley, West Yorkshire.
+In the 1920s, they expanded their business to seven butcher shops in the area.
 Their sons, Peter and Fred, later became founding members of Asda.

-Around the same time, a group of West Riding dairy farmers, including the Stockdale family and Craven Dairies, joined under the banner of J.W Hindell Dairy Farmers Ltd. The company diversified in 1949 to become Associated Dairies and Farm Stores Ltd, with Arthur Stockdale as the managing director.
+Around the same time, a group of West Riding dairy farmers, including the Stockdale family and Craven Dairies, joined under the banner of J. W. Hindell Dairy Farmers Ltd. The company diversified in 1949 to become Associated Dairies and Farm Stores Ltd, with Arthur Stockdale as the managing director.